bitovi/n8n-nodes-markitdown/README.md

 ---

-## Building & Testing
+## Building, Testing, and Local Development

-- **Install dependencies:**
+- **Install all dependencies (root and subnodes):**
   ```sh
   pnpm install
   ```
+  This will install all dependencies for the monorepo and for each subnode automatically.
 - **Build all nodes:**
   ```sh
   pnpm build
   ```
-  This will:
-  - Build all node packages
-  - Copy icons
-  - Bundle all outputs to `dist/nodes/YourNodeName/`
 - **Test all nodes:**
   ```sh
   pnpm test